wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/writing-dapps.md

 ### 5.2.
 Add dApp on Mainnet

 1. In Waves IDE click ![](./_assets/ide-settings.png) and switch to Mainnet.
-2. Crate dApp account on Mainnet – similar to step 1.
+2. Create dApp account on Mainnet as described in [Step 1](#step-1-create-dapp-account).
 3. Top up account balance to pay the fee for the script setup.

    For example, use [Waves.Exchange](https://waves.exchange/) app developed by Waves.Exchange team to:

    * Transfer 0.01 WAVES from another account, see the [Cryptocurrency Transfers](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-trs-gtw/online-desktop-trs-asset) article of the Waves.Exchange documentation.
-   * Buy Neutrino with a credit card and then exchange for WAVES, see the [Buy Neutrino with Card](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-asset/online-desktop-staking#buy-neutrino-with-card) and [Start Trading on Waves.Exchange](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-trading) articles.
+   * Buy Neutrino with a credit card and then exchange for WAVES, see the [Buy Neutrino with Card](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-asset/online-desktop-staking#buy-neutrino-with-card) and [Start Trading on Waves.Exchange](https://docs.waves.exchange/en/waves-exchange/waves-exchange-online-desktop/online-desktop-trading) articles for details.

-4. Attach dApp script to the account — similar to step 3.
+4. Attach dApp script to the account as described in [Step 3](#step-3-assign-script-to-account).

 dApp on Mainnet will have a different address  — remember to change the address in your web app.
 In addition, replace the node address to ` https://nodes.wavesnodes.com`.

-> :bulb: If you want to make the application free for users and pay fees for script invocations yourself, [enable sponsorship](/en/blockchain/waves-protocol/sponsored-fee).
+> :bulb: You can [enable sponsorship](/en/blockchain/waves-protocol/sponsored-fee) to make the application free for users and pay the script invocations fees yourself.

 ### 5.3.
 Register in dApp Directories